4W4I5/Semester-5-Notes/OS/OS 29 August, 2023.md

 			- CPU is actively involved in managing I/O, it can become a bottleneck when multiple I/O devices are present.
 	- #### Interrupt-Driven I/O
 		- **Interrupts:**
-			- When an I/O device is ready, it sends an interrupt signal to the CPU, which temporarily stops its current operation and services the interrupt.
+			- When an I/O device is ready, it sends an interrupt signal to the CPU
+			- This temporarily stops its current operation.
 The CPU then transfers data between the device and memory.
 			- `What is the priority level though?`
 		- **Efficiency:**
 			- This approach allows the CPU to perform other tasks while waiting for I/O operations to complete.
-Compared to Programmed I/O, the CPU usage with this technique is reduced
+			- Compared to Programmed I/O, the CPU usage with this technique is reduced
 		- **Complexity:**
 			- Implementing interrupt-driven I/O requires more complex hardware and software coordination to handle interrupts and context switching.
-			- Interrupt I/O requires more complex hardware and predefined software to handle interrupts and context switching.
-This increases chances of missing an interrupt if the processor is busy with a higher level interrupt
+			- Increases chances of missing an interrupt if the processor is busy with a higher level interrupt
 	- #### Direct Memory Access (DMA)
 		- Uses a DMA Controller
 		- **Reduced CPU involvement:**
 			- The DMA controller takes over, allowing the CPU to focus on other tasks.
+			- It directly transfers data to memory without involving the CPU
+			- However the CPU cannot access the memory bus at the same time as a DMA is fetching or writing data
 		- **High-speed data transfer:**
 			- DMA is particularly useful for high-speed data transfers, such as large file copying or video streaming.
 		- **Complex setup:**